QuantCalcState TaxHawaii

 Is Hawaii a good state to retire for tax purposes?

 Hawaii is one of the higher-burden states for retirees, especially on traditional pre-tax withdrawals.
 Second-highest top rate but exempts qualified pensions and ss.
+In our Monte Carlo ranking it placed #10 of 51 jurisdictions.

 Does Hawaii tax Social Security benefits?